selimhanmrl/Animal-Pose-Estimation/README.md

     python tracking.py 'video path' 'experiment type' 'experiment area exact lenght'

- For now as experiment are we use 'openfield' of 'plusmaze'
+ For now as experiment are we use 'openfield' of 'plusmaze' while analyzing videos you should select areas for tracking.

+ With mouse left click select point after changing are click mouse's left click for plus maze make it 4 time and for openfield make it 2 times
+ For plus maze experiment area select areas ordered as Left Right Up Down

+  For open field experiment area select areas ordered as Outer area and inner area

  Example:

     python tracking.py OFT_12.mp4 openfield 100

 You can check folder for keypoints result of experiments and video for pose estimation.

+For asking any questions please contact me

+    selimhanmrl@gmail.com